 Suicide is the tenth leading cause of death in the United States.
-It’s the second leading cause of death for those 15-24-years-old.
-In 2019, the latest year for which we have data available, 47, 511 individuals completed suicide with firearms accounting for 23,941 of these.
+It’s the second leading cause of death for those 15 to 24-years-old.
+In 2019, the latest year for which we have data available, 47, 511 individuals completed suicide.
+Suicide using firearms accounting for 23,941 of these.
 The national suicide rate, again for 2019, was 13.9 per 100,000, age adjusted.
 Males tend to complete suicide while females make more attempts.
 This relates to method.
 Men traditionally go for guns, the most efficient means, while women prefer overdoses, asphyxiation, or cutting.
 But firearms trends are changing year by year.
 Women are catching up.

 White males consistently top suicide rankings, the 2019 rate for them being 26.1 per 100,000 and for nonwhite males 12.2.
 White women’s rate was 7.0 and nonwhite is 3.4.